digi-ron/AU-Falcon-SPUD-Project/Body/DoorLockActuators/DoorLockActuators.md

     - Electronic window models will need to have the button plate gently removed (use a trim removal tool or a flat head screwdriver)
     - the mirror switch will need to be unplugged (if drivers door)
     - extra care will need to be taken around the door lock stalk (if drivers door)

     > NOTE: the locations are different for rear doors but are similar e.g. there are 2 screws along the bottom, one on the back edge, one in the grab pocket, etc.

     ![door card screw locations](../../Common/door-card-screws.jpg)

+    > photo of screws to remove.
+Note the one around the side of the door, and be careful of the plastic clips holding in the top and sides in particular

 1. If present, gently peel off the sound deadening foam on the inside of the door card, then reach into the hole towards the top of the door and unclip the plastic from the steel rod connecting the actuator to the outside door handle.
 This can be done by rotating the clip
 1. If you are working on the driver door, unclip the additional steel rod connecting the actuator to the door lock stalk the same way as the previous step